 The process is simple:

-If you are ready for an exciting career with the Scotiabank, we invite you to visit our Career Centre and share your career profile by completing our online application.
-If you are interested in applying for a Customer Service Representative/Teller position at one of our branches, please use the following link to locate your branch of interest and apply in person
+If you are ready for an exciting career with Scotiabank, we invite you to visit our Career Centre and share your career profile by completing your candidate profile and set up job alerts to keep you up to date on open positions that may be of interest to you.